Menu

 Other Services

-Canada Mortgage and Housing Corporation (CMHC) provides general information about affordable housing ideas, as well as tips for home adaptations and programs designed to help older adults remain independent.
+The Canada Mortgage and Housing Corporation has information about affordable housing.
+They also have tips for home adaptations that can help older adults remain independent.

-In addition to services and programs provided through the Saskatchewan Health Authority and other government departments, there are a number of community-based groups, volunteers and private businesses that may offer services designed to help older adults in their own homes.
-Some groups may be not-for-profit organizations, while others may be for-profit businesses.
+There are also a number of non-government groups, community-based groups, volunteers and businesses that may offer services to help older adults in their own homes.
+Some of these groups may be non-profit or volunteer organizations.
+Others may be for-profit businesses.

 Housing Options